ProfessorBrunner/lcdm-website/content/pages/research/dmml/photoz/combination.md

 ## Combining Photo-Z PDFs

 Different photometric redshift estimation techniques have their own benefits and shortcomings.
-By combnining techniques, we can achieve increased performance and accuracy over any single one technique.
+By combining techniques, we can achieve increased performance and accuracy over any single one technique.